jajdev/lyrical/README.md

 ## lyrical

 # Overview
 This is the implementation of an algorithm to sort and track song lyrics.
 The project will feature an implementation of a RadixSort using a Radix Tree (or N-ary Tree).
-This project is currently in phase 1 and is Work In Progress...
+This project is currently in phase 1.

 # v1.0
-Finish implementing the Radix Tree.
+Finish implementing the original code from 2017 including the Radix Tree.
 Read in a txt file with lyrics from a single song.

 # v2.0
 Create a more robust dataset with various songs across genres.